xnajasho/tp/docs/UserGuide.md

 ---

 FriendBook is a **desktop app for managing your friends and is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FriendBook can get your friend management tasks done faster then traditional GUI apps.
+If you can type fast, FriendBook can get your friend management tasks done faster than traditional GUI apps.

-Targeted user profile: University students
+Friend Book is mainly targeted for **university students.**

-Problem addressed: How might we provide university students to manage their friends’ contacts?
+Friend Book addresses the question: **How might we provide university students to manage their friends’ contacts?**

-Value proposition: FriendBook is not just a contact management platform for university students to track their friends’ contact.
-It also helps to keep track of social interactions with their friends.
+_FriendBook is not just a contact management platform for university students to track their friends’ contact.
+It also helps to keep track of social interactions with their friends._

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-##Quick Start
+## Quick Start

 1. Ensure you have Java `11` or above installed in your Computer.